Supporting Mental and Behavioral Health and Wellness

 Outpatient Mental and Behavioral programs provide services to families throughout Colorado.

 Our teams are dedicated to supporting family stability, reunification, and overall mental and behavioral health and wellness.
-These services include trauma-informed outpatient counseling for children, adolescents, and adults, family preservation, supervised and therapeutic visitation, life skills, parenting skills, and behavioral coaching (mentoring).
+These services include trauma-informed outpatient counseling for children, adolescents, and adults, family preservation, supervised family time, therapeutic visitation, life skills, parenting skills, and behavioral coaching (mentoring).

 Services are provided in-home, in the community, in-office, or virtually to provide maximum flexibility of service delivery.

 Our teams are dedicated to supporting family stability, reunification, and overall mental health and wellness.
-These services include trauma-informed outpatient counseling for children, adolescents, and adults, family preservation, supervised and therapeutic visitation, and behavioral coaching (mentoring).
+These services include trauma-informed outpatient counseling for children, adolescents, and adults, family preservation, supervised family time, therapeutic visitation, and behavioral coaching (mentoring).
 Services are provided in-home, in-office, or in the community.

 Offering a Continuum of Care